aimhubio/aim/docs_v4/source/index.rst

  Welcome to Aim
 ===============

-Aim is a framework for developing loggers for any use-case.
+Aim is an all-in-one python framework for building end-to-end modular data tracking and visualization tools.

 There are 3 main layers, where Aim provides support:

-- *Logging*: log any data from anywhere.
+- *Logging*: Log any type of data from any source.
-- *Automations*: log any data from anywhere.
-- *Observability*: log any data from anywhere.

-The Aim framework is designed with the above principles in mind.
+- *Automations*: Automate processes, actions, and set up alerts.
+- *Observability*: Create your own boards, explorers, and reports.

 .. mermaid::